Introduction to Stochastic Differential Equations (SDEs) for Finance: Stochastic Differential Equations It o's Lemma

 which shows that $X_t=\hat W_t$ is a solution to the Tanaka equation.
 However, this is referred to as a \textbf{weak solution}, meaning that the driving Brownian motion was recovered after the solution $X$ was given; a \textbf{strong solution} is a solution obtained when first the Brownian motion is given.
 Notice this weak solution is non-unique: take $Y_t=-X_t$ and look at the differential,

 Notice that $X_t\equiv 0$ is also a solution. \end{example}

-Given a stochastic differential equation, the It\^o lemma tells us the differential of any function on that process.
-It\^o's lemma can be thought of the stochastic analogue to differentiation, and is a fundamental tool in stochastic differential equations:
+Given a stochastic differential equation, It\^o's lemma tells us the differential of any function on that process.
+It\^o's lemma can be thought of as the stochastic analogue to differentiation, and is a fundamental tool in stochastic differential equations:

-\begin{lemma}\textbf{(It\^o Lemma).} Consider the process $X_t$ with SDE $dX_t = a(X_t)dt+b(X_t)dW_t$.
+\begin{lemma}\textbf{(It\^o's Lemma).} Consider the process $X_t$ with SDE $dX_t = a(X_t)dt+b(X_t)dW_t$.
 For a function $f(t,x)$ with at least one derivative in $t$ and at least two derivatives in $x$, we have

 \end{lemma} \textbf{Details on the It\^o Lemma.} The proof of \eqref{eq:itoLemma} is fairly involved and has several details to check, but ultimately, It\^o's lemma is a Taylor expansion to the 2nd order term, e.g.